 The typical I/O wait for SSD drives is 1%.

 HDD drives support reduced accessibility speeds when compared with SSDs do, which will result for the CPU having to delay, whilst reserving assets for the HDD to uncover and return the inquired file.

 The typical I/O delay for HDD drives is approximately 7%.

 In real life, SSDs carry out as admirably as they have during the lab tests.
 We competed a complete system backup on one of our own production machines.
 Over the backup process, the average service time for I/O demands was in fact below 20 ms.

 With the exact same hosting server, yet this time built with HDDs, the end results were totally different.
 The average service time for any I/O request changed somewhere between 400 and 500 ms.

 7. Backup Rates

 One more real–life improvement is the speed at which the data backup was made.
-With SSDs, a web server back–up currently takes less than 6 hours using Anderson Hosting’s hosting server–designed software solutions.
+With SSDs, a web server back–up currently takes less than 6 hours using UTB Hosting’s hosting server–designed software solutions.

 We worked with HDDs mainly for quite a while and we’ve great comprehension of precisely how an HDD runs.
 Creating a backup for a web server furnished with HDD drives can take around 20 to 24 hours.